Haydenettes: Competitive highlights

-The Haydenettes are 30-time National champions, thirteen-time ISU World Championship competitors, and five-time ISU World Bronze Medalists.
+The Haydenettes are 33-time National champions, 26-time ISU World Championship competitors, and eight-time ISU World Medalists.
 The Haydenettes have represented the U.S. in every World Championship since the International Skating Union (ISU) sanctioned the first World Championship event in 2000.
 The team's success has earned it the nickname "The Haydenettes Dynasty."

 During 2003, the Haydenettes led a contingent of three teams to France where they won The French Cup for the U.S. In addition, the United States contingent won The Nations Cup, awarded to the highest scoring country in this competition.
 Their awards include the Bronze medal in the 2005 Prague Cup and the Silver medal in the 2004 Neuchâtel Trophy in Switzerland.